joeseppgh/joeseppgh/README.md

 # README.md

-I'm Mark, on the interwebs known as Joesepp, a (partly) self-taught, bored individual who likes to watch computers do things, who's equal parts excited and confused.
+I'm Mark, on the interwebs known as Joesepp, a (partly) self-taught, bored individual who likes to watch computers do things, who's equally both excited and confused.
+I thought that building software was like LEGOs :(

 ## What I'm Learning
 - **Data Science -** we used to do this stuff on paper